 The issue of fiscal constraint and limited public funding for many needed projects draws attention to the need to create innovative funding solutions.
 Public-private partnerships pose an alternative source of funding.
 Tax Increment financing has also been discussed as a vehicle for infrastructure investment.
-The use of tolls has been proposed as a way to stabilize the State transportation fund and implement the Let's Go CT! plan; however, there is not currently legislative authority to implement tolls.
+The use of tolls has been proposed as a way to stabilize the State transportation fund and implement the Let's Go CT! plan.
 Further analysis and policy work surrounding financing will enable this region and the State to program projects to meet performance targets.